TheSustainableLoop/thesustainableloop.github.io/content/_index.en.md

 ---
 title: The Sustainable Loop
-description: We organize the traceable production of eco-fair clothes
+description: We organize a traceable production of eco-fair knitwear
 background: "images/bg.jpg"
 ---